 How about if those leads were much better quality and more likely to lead to sales or new clients.

-What would you say if I told you these amazing new leads would actually cost you less than you were paying for the small number of mediocre leads you were getting before?
+Now, what would you say if I told you these amazing new leads would actually cost you less than you were paying for the small number of mediocre leads you were getting before?

 All that sounds pretty good right?

-How about in addition to all these great leads you were also able to follow up with past customers or clients so that you could re-engage them for further business and build loyalty, and it wasn’t going to require more staff or longer hours?
+How about, in addition to all these great leads you were also able to follow up with past customers or clients so that you could re-engage them for further business and build loyalty, and it wasn’t going to require more staff or longer hours?

 Welcome to the future …